CodePushGo/website/src/content/blog/en/setup-ci-and-cd-in-gitlab.md

 ## Preface

-Be sure you have added your Capacitor app first to Capgo, this tutorial just focuses on the upload phase.
-If you need to add your app to Capgo, you can follow this [Tutorial](https://capgo.app/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater/).
+Be sure you have added your Capacitor app first to CodePushGo, this tutorial just focuses on the upload phase.
+If you need to add your app to CodePushGo, you can follow this [Tutorial](https://capgo.app/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater/).

 ## Commit convention